What we learned from Chris Petersen: Richard Newton’s future, evaluating Hamdan and more

 Saturday, for whatever reason, they ran just 37.9% of the time.

 “We’re trying.
-We’re trying to do that,” Petersen said, when asked about the Huskies’ passing attack.
+We’re trying to do that,” Petersen said about running the ball.
 “But you also play to your strength.
 And I go back to we probably should have ran more.
 Our offensive line … if we’re going to second-guess and all that, which we always do as coaches and look back, we probably should have ran the ball more.
 That’s what we were doing pretty effectively.”

 So, why didn’t they continue to do it?
 That answer had a lot to do with Stanford’s offense, which held the ball for 39:01 of a possible 60 minutes and forced UW to disregard the running game in favor of more explosive strikes.

 “That’s their game.
-They get a lead and they hang onto it,” Petersen said.
+They get a lead and they hang on to it,” Petersen said.
 “We really were familiar with their game, and they just executed their plan better than we did.
 They got the lead and then they had the ball 40 minutes to our 20.
 So now you’re trying to make your drives really matter.
 So you’re picking, choosing when you’re going to try to throw the ball down the field and take a shot, as opposed to like a ‘4 yards and a cloud of dust’ kind of mentality.

 “I think we were trying to get points, like everybody knows we want.
 They come slower through the run game, and explosive plays can change the game.
 So it’s always that cat-and-mouse game.”